 By using the concept of trackable wrist bands, we can imagine a brand-new student experience.
 The bands would act as credit cards and tickets as they do at Disney, with the possibility to also function as student ID cards, library cards, accommodation keys, parking permits or laundry cards.
 The bands could track the amount of time students spend in certain areas of the university, who they hang out with, what time they visit the library – the possibilities are seemingly endless.
 Taking this technology a step further, the bands could even track how engaged students are in lectures by measuring typing/writing movements.

 It’s easy to imagine these wristbands in a dystopian novel or an episode of Black Mirror, but as technology evolves rapidly, concepts like this may be more achievable than it seems.
 The truth is, present-day universities are swiftly becoming out-dated, and there is a variety of alternative options available to prospective students.
 With high costs, a lack of distance learning programmes and a slow pace, other options are becoming more attractive.
 Covid-19 has had a dramatic impact on the higher education industry.
-Even the most sought-after universities are witnessing a decline in applicants.
+Even the most sought-after universities are witnessing a decline in applicants, and student attrition is a threat across the country.
 Harvard is facing a $415 million revenue drop due to the pandemic - while other methods of obtaining qualifications continue to grow in popularity.